Andrew-Goetz/mmbctl/README.md

 This is basically just a simpler program to use to set monitor brightness compared to using the `ddcutil` program.
 Here you just have to specify brightness values in the right order, with ddcutil an equivalent command is more complex (requiring explicit setting of the feature code for brightness, for instance).

-Note that this program is for external monitors, this program will not work for setting laptop brightness, as that uses a different protocol than I2C to control.
+Note that this program is for external monitors, this program will not work for setting laptop brightness because laptop brightness is controlled by a protocol other than I2C.

 ## Build